Name. Peter Hanscomb

 Experiment…….
 With today’s digital cameras it’s now cheap and easy to take risks with your camera settings .
 Take the time to get use to your cameras creative capabilities and have fun.

 What are your future plans ?
-My long term plan it to purchase a plot of woodland, and hope to set up a hide for wildlife photography.
-Watch this space !
+My long term plan was to purchase a plot of woodland, and hope to set up a hide for wildlife photography.
+January 2021 this finally happened.

 ©️ Wildonline 2020